-We have audited the accompanying financial statements of Walker Avenue Student Housing at University of Maryland, Baltimore County (the Project), a project of Maryland Economic Development Corporation (MEDCO) (a Maryland Corporation), as of and for the years ended June 30, 2022 and 2021, and the related notes to the financial statements, as listed in the table of contents.
+We have audited the accompanying financial statements of Walker Avenue Student Housing at University of Maryland, Baltimore County (the Project), a project of Maryland Economic Development Corporation (MEDCO) (a Maryland Corporation), as of and for the years ended June 30, 2023 and 2022, and the related notes to the financial statements, as listed in the table of contents.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of Walker Avenue Student Housing at University of Maryland, Baltimore County, a project of MEDCO, as of June 30, 2022 and 2021, and the results of its operations and its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of Walker Avenue Student Housing at University of Maryland, Baltimore County, a project of MEDCO, as of June 30, 2023 and 2022, and the respective changes in its financial position and cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.